wue1atwit/ExamDataset/README.md

 ![Score Distribution Graph](https://github.com/wue1atwit/ExamDatatset/blob/6498b9a57064f4c778032d42e193679c1add2ad3/Images/scoreDistribution.png?raw=true)

 **Observation**:
 These bar graphs demonstrate the distribution between the 3 different types of tests, and then the average score of all tests combined.
-The shape of these graphs follow a normal distribution, with slight variation.
+The shape of these graphs follows a normal distribution, with slight variation.
 Another observation is that there were more students scoring perfect / very high on the tests than those who scored extremely poorly.

 **Distribution Between Genders**:

 ![Gender Distribution Graph](https://github.com/wue1atwit/ExamDatatset/blob/main/Images/genderDistribution.png)

 **Observation**:
 This graph shows the distribution of average scores compared between male and female students.
-The purple, which is the most common color in the visualization shows the overlap of male and female scores.
+Purple, which is the most common color in the visualization shows the overlap of male and female scores.
 Also, the graph followed a normal distribution with slight variation, namely more students scored extremely high than those who scored extremely low.

 ### **Individual Portion Submission**